Black Asian Minority Ethnic (BAME) Staff Network Group

-The Network Group is a vibrant forum to exchange views and help provide an authoritative voice for BME staff within the University and its associated group of companies.
+The Black, Asian and Minority Ethnic (BAME) Network Group is a vibrant forum to exchange views and help provide an authoritative voice for staff within the University and its associated group of companies.

-We have been instrumental in helping the Institution to shape the direction of Equality and Diversity policy within the University for a number of years.
+We have been instrumental in helping the University to shape the direction of Equality, Diversity and Inclusion policy within the University.

 We believe that any network group depends on social as well as professional interaction, so you will be pleased to know that we also organise (fairly) regular social events.